CarpeTonberry/JS_Password_Generator/README.md

 ## Structure of JS

-I puedo coded a majority of the logic throughout the script via //comments.
+I psuedo coded a majority of the logic throughout the script via //comments.
 There are many different approaches to making a randomized generator.
-For this project, I decided to use a Master Array to collect the information from the user and then generate random chracters based on the chosen peramiters.
+For this project, I decided to use a Master Array to collect the information from the user and then generate random characters based on the chosen parameters.
 If user choses invalid answers:

 ![alt text](./assets/images/invalid_response.png)

 ## Tl;DR
-*Take your time understanding the fundemtnals of JS before hoping into huge projects.
-It will save a lot of downtime from reaseaching ansers.
+*Take your time understanding the fundamentals of JS before hoping into huge projects.
+It will save a lot of downtime from researching answers.

-*Manually inputting the elemtns into the Arrways for this project was not pleasnt.Make sure to log and reuse huge blocks of code.
+*Manually inputting the elements into the arrays for this project was not pleasant.
+Make sure to log and reuse huge blocks of code.